MRKrog/TrapperKeeper/README.md

 ## Future Development and Extensions Notes:

+-Easier keyboard only flow on note (ie. ability to press Enter to get to next line) \
 -Add drag and drop functionality for notes \
 -Add ability to search notes \
 -Add ability to upload files or pictures to notes